dasarathg68/hostel-management-django/README.md

 # Hostel Management App using Django

 This application maintains details of hostel members.
-The database contains details like
-Aadhar Number, Name, Age, Residential Address, Native Place, Mobile Number.

-It has methods to
-- A method to add member details into the database.
-- Given a mobile number, a method to display details of a particular person in a web page
-- A method to display the current occupant details in a web page

 There are five html files
 createnew,home,index,search, userdata which are rendered by a view upon request from user